||10 months to 3 years

 Our program offers flexible schedules and our small class sizes afford our students the opportunity to work closely with industry professionals and peers!

-- Fundamentals of Information and Records Management - Online
+- RM 01 Fundamentals of Information and Records Management - Online

-*Students may take MS Excel Level I in lieu of Microsoft Excel 2013.
+*Students may take MS Excel Level I in lieu of Spreadsheets: Excel 2013

 For a detailed list of current offerings, visit: Records Management Courses